 This $2.89 bottle of sweet red wine appears to be a hot seller.
 It has a 93 score, which is outstanding on Lidl’s scale.

 To keep the line moving fast at checkout, Lidl customers need to bag their own groceries.
-You can save money by bringing your own bags, but they’re also available for purchase for about 10 cents apiece.
+You can save money by bringing your own bags, but they’re also available for purchase for about 10 cents each.

 When I went to pay, I noticed a prompt to enter loyalty club information.
 That’s where the MyLidl app comes in.
 You can download it for exclusive coupons, plus the latest sale ads and store openings.